This page gives you information about what to expect following your neck dissection.

 Swelling

 Slight swelling is to be expected following a neck dissection operation and will slowly get better over time.
-However, if the swelling worsens please contact the Head and Neck CNS for advice.
+However, if the swelling worsens, please contact the Head and Neck CNS for advice.

 Information:

-If the swelling starts to affect your ability to breathe, please call 999 and ask for an ambulance.
+If the swelling starts to affect your ability to breathe, call 999 and ask for an ambulance.

 Bleeding